-1. Have an understanding of the main political factions in medieval Florence (Guelfs and Ghibellins)
+1. Have an understanding of the main political factions in Florence during Dante's life

-3. Give one example of how Dante used the beliefs and knowledge of his time and included it into his work.
+3. Give an example of how Dante detaches himself from the beliefs and knowledge of his time.

 What level is the course and do I need any particular skills?

 This lecture will be conducted in Italian and is therefore aimed at those of you with an advanced level of the language.
 It is suitable if you are attending Italian 4 or 5 at Citylit or have an equivalent level.

 How will I be taught, and will there be any work outside the class?